truefoundry/elasti/CONTRIBUTING.md

 -   Engage in the conversation and make requested updates to your PR if needed.
 -   Once approved, your PR will be merged into the main branch by a maintainer.

+### 📝 Changelog

+Every change should be added to our changelog under `Unreleased` which is located in `CHANGELOG.md`.
+All such changes will be added to the next release.

 ## 🗨️ Stay Connected

 We encourage you to participate in discussions.
 Stay connected, share ideas, and get to know fellow contributors.